 Maverick Philanthropy Initiative

 Maverick Philanthropy Initiative courses are designed to encourage an interest in philanthropy while educating students on the real-life impacts of giving.
-By offering a tangible benefit to a community partner that students discover, vet, and select together, the courses provide a unique and memorable learning opportunity.
-Students in this type of class practice philanthropic giving and learn how it affects community partners.
+By offering a tangible benefit to a community partner that students discover, vet, and select together, the courses provide a unique and memorable service learning opportunity.
+Students in this type of class practice philanthropic giving and learn how it impacts community partners.
 These courses meet student learning outcomes related to course content, civic responsibility, and philanthropic giving practices.
 Each course uses the standards of quality service learning and partnership development while incorporating philanthropic giving into the premise of the course.